Shropshire Union Canal: Birmingham and Liverpool Junction Canal

-The SU terminates at Autherley Junction on the Staffs and Worcester Canal.
+The Shropshire Union terminates at Autherley Junction on the Staffs and Worcester Canal.
 Immediately before the junction is a very shallow stop lock built to prevent the loss of water to the new rival canal from the preexisting Staffordshire and Worcestershire Canal.
-Unusually, the B&L Junction canal's summit level was designed to be a few inches lower than the older canal, so the newer canal gains a small amount of water each time the lock is cycled (the reverse of the practice usually insisted on by canal companies as a condition for not opposing the construction of a newer one).
+Unusually, the Birmingham and Liverpool Junction Canal's summit level was designed to be a few inches lower than the older canal, so the newer canal gains a small amount of water each time the lock is cycled, the reverse of the practice usually insisted on by canal companies as a condition for not opposing the construction of a newer one.

 Onward links

 The link with the Staffs and Worcester provides a choice of onward journeys: